network-wrangler/projectcard/docs/index.md

 The ProjectCard schema is represented as a [json-schema](https://json-schema.org) in the `/schema` directory.
 More details:  [json-schemas page](json-schemas.md).

-The rendering of json-schema leaves a wee bit to be desired, so you might prefer revieweing the schema in [datamodels].
+The rendering of json-schema leaves a wee bit to be desired, so you might prefer revieweing the schema in [datamodels](datamodels.md).

 ## Data Model